Blog

 This post aims to point to these quirks that may cause considerable headaches during the software development phase.
 In the first case, the task was to control a Thomson Eletrak Linear Actuator per Arduino Due.
 Based on my experience, I have written several posts addressing the learning curve and conclusions.
 These posts are:

 Luckily, my experience with the linear actuator control helped me to avoid similar delays with the second project, which required controlling up to four DC motors per CAN Bus, specifically SAE J1939.
-Here, I chose the ESP32 processor, which represents my first choice when it comes to development and prototyping.
+Here, I chose the ESP32 processor, which represents my first choice for development and prototyping.

 To mention it upfront, programming PWM-based motor control using either the Arduino series of processors or the ESP32 is ridiculously easy.
 Also, I will not needlessly repeat information on PWM basics and the actual programming.
-These topics have been documented to a great degree, and I have listed references below.
+These topics have been documented greatly, and I have listed references below.
 I used the same references successfully for my ESP32 project.
-However, as I mentioned previously, there are some quirks that have not been sufficiently explained in any of the examples I found online.
+However, as I mentioned previously, some quirks have not been sufficiently explained in any examples I found online.

 The Problem: The general perception is that you can easily control a DC motor anywhere between zero and maximum speed.
-That is, however, not the case.
+However, that is not the case.

-Note: In the past, I have been involved with programming motion controllers, but I am far from being a motion control expert.
+Note: I have been involved with programming motion controllers in the past, but I am far from being a motion control expert.
 Any experienced motion control engineer may cringe, given my observations and conclusions.
 Nevertheless, my projects work.
 If you feel compelled to add a comment, please feel free to contact me (constructive contribution or criticism is appreciated).

 The problem is with the minimum speed, i.e., the DC motor cannot move below a certain minimum PWM duty cycle.